Medical out-of-pocket limit

 - Amounts paid for services exceeding a benefit limit.
 For example, the benefit limit for acupuncture is 16 visits.
 If you have more than 16 acupuncture visits in one year, you will pay in full for those visits, and what you pay will not count toward this limit.
 See Limited benefit for more benefits with this type of limit.

-You will still be responsible for paying numbers 2–7 above after you meet your medical out-of-pocket limit.
+Note: You will still be responsible for paying numbers 2–7 above after you meet your medical out-of-pocket limit.

 Services by non-network and out-of-network providers are paid at 50 percent (see below for exceptions).
 Even after you meet your medical out-of-pocket limit, you will still pay 50 percent coinsurance for non-network and out-of-network provider services.
 Out-of-network providers may balance bill you.

-Note that the 50 percent you pay and balance billed amounts do not count toward your medical out-of-pocket limit.
+The 50 percent you pay and balance billed amounts do not count toward your medical out-of-pocket limit.
 However, coinsurance paid to non-network and out-of-network providers does count toward your medical deductible.
 Balance billed amounts never apply toward your medical deductible.

-Exceptions: Non-network and out-of-network provider services that count toward your medical out-of-pocket limit
+Exceptions: non-network and out-of-network provider services that count toward your medical out-of-pocket limit

 When you receive the services listed below, your coinsurance and balance billed amounts for non-network and out-of-network provider services will count toward your out-of-pocket limit.
 In addition, the plan will pay 100 percent of billed charges for these services after you meet your medical out-of-pocket limit.